-Welcome to the Vanderbilt Department of Anesthesiology Residency Program.
-Our residency provides comprehensive education, training and clinical experience in all facets of anesthesiology and perioperative medicine.
-Anesthesiology residents study and train under the mentorship of a highly-respected academic faculty comprised of subspecialty-trained clinicians, committed and experienced physician-educators, and successful physician-scientists.
+The Vanderbilt Department of Anesthesiology Residency Program provides comprehensive education, training and clinical experience in all facets of anesthesiology and perioperative medicine.
+Anesthesiology residents study and train under the mentorship of a highly respected academic faculty comprising subspecialty-trained clinicians, committed and experienced physician-educators and successful physician-scientists.
 Extraordinary clinical and academic training enables graduates to secure competitive fellowships and to achieve success as clinicians, academicians and leaders of our profession.

 Selection Process

-Upon receipt of your ERAS application, the Residency Selection Committee will review your credentials.
+Upon receipt of your application, the Residency Selection Committee will review your credentials.
 Interviews are scheduled by invitation only.
-Interviews are conducted on select Mondays and Fridays during November, December and January.
-All interviews will be conducted virtually for the 2022-23 season.
+Interviews are conducted on select Monday and Friday mornings (Central Time) during October, November, and December.
+All interviews will be conducted virtually for the 2025-26 season.
+MSTP and research applicants should indicate their desire to participate in a research-specific interview date to meet with both clinical and research faculty in a tiered interview day.

 If you have additional questions regarding the application process, please contact: